NikolaVucic005/Django-Blog-Application/README.md

 # Contact

-Author: Nikola Vucić
-For questions or feedback, reach out via GitHub Issues or Discussions.
+Created by Nikola Vucic.
+For feedback or questions, feel free to reach out via GitHub Discussions or Issues.

-# Thanks for checking out the Blog Application!
+*Thanks for checking out the Blog Application!*